 Birdwatching in Kenya and Wildlife Tour

-The scale and diversity is incredible, and with this in mind we have developed a 17-day Bird Watching Kenya itinerary that focuses on both birds and wildlife, taking in some of the best that Kenya has to offer.
+The scale and diversity are incredible, and with this in mind we have developed a 17-day Bird Watching Kenya itinerary that focuses on both birds and wildlife, taking in some of the best that Kenya has to offer.
 Getting around in Kenya takes time, and can be quite tiring, so we've tried to keep travel time to a minimum.
-After a first night in Nairobi we experience the arid wonderland of Samburu, land of majestic Reticulated Giraffes and stylish Doum Palms and home to some unique birds and mammals.
+After the first night in Nairobi, we experience the arid wonderland of Samburu, land of majestic Reticulated Giraffes and stylish Doum Palms and home to some unique birds and mammals.
 From there we visit the Ol Pejeta Conservancy in the shadow of Mount Kenya; explore three of the Rift Valley Lakes (Lakes Nakuru, Bogoria and Baringo) as well as Lake Victoria, the second largest freshwater lake on the planet.

 From there we have the highlight of the experience in the famous Masai Mara, Kenya's prime wildlife reserve and part of the massive Serengeti-Masai Mara ecosystem.
 We have avoided the prime season to avoid peak-season pricing and higher tourist numbers, and while we aren't in the area during the migration, it will still amount to the experience of a lifetime.
 This 'easy birding and wildlife' itinerary aims to deliver a decent bird list and incredible mammal viewing combined with comfortable accommodation and a manageable pace.
 A safari entails a lot of car time, and we use stretched Land-Cruiser game viewers, specially kitted out for photography, with a maximum of five clients and one leader per vehicle to make for the most comfortable experience possible.